WPManageNinja/fluent-smtp/readme.txt

 * [WP HTML Mail](https://wordpress.org/plugins/wp-html-mail/)
 * [Email Templates](https://wordpress.org/plugins/email-templates/)
 * .. and every other plugin that uses the WordPress API [wp_mail](https://codex.wordpress.org/Function_Reference/wp_mail) to send mail!

+== Easy Migration from WP Mail SMTP by WPForms ==
+If you currently using <b>WP Mail SMTP by WPForms</b> plugin and want to migrate to FluentSMTP then that is super easy.
+Within few second you can migrate from "WP Mail SMTP by WPForms".

+* Just install FluentSMTP plugin to your site
+* Go to Settings -> FluentSMTP
+* It will automatically show previous configuration from "WP Mail SMTP by WPForms"
+* Click "Import From WP Mail SMTP" Button and that's it
+* Disable "WP Mail SMTP by WPForms" and enjoy FluentSMTP

+== Once Click Migration from Easy WP SMTP ==
+If you currently using <b>Easy WP SMTP</b> plugin and want to migrate to FluentSMTP then that is super easy.
+Within few second you can migrate from "Easy WP SMTP".

+* Just install FluentSMTP plugin to your site
+* Go to Settings -> FluentSMTP
+* It will automatically show previous configuration from "Easy WP SMTP"
+* Click "Import From Easy WP SMTP" Button and that's it
+* Disable "Easy WP SMTP" and enjoy FluentSMTP

 == What's Next ==
 If you like this plugin, then consider checking out our other plugins: